mufkuw/m-paperless/docs/setup.md

 # Using nginx as a reverse proxy {#nginx}

-Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-a-Reverse-Proxy-with-Paperless-ngx#nginx) for user-maintained documentation of using nginx with Paperless-ngx.
+Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-a-Reverse-Proxy-with-M-Paperless#nginx) for user-maintained documentation of using nginx with M-Paperless.

 # Enhancing security {#security}

-Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-Security-Tools-with-Paperless-ngx) for user-maintained documentation of how to configure security tools like Fail2ban with Paperless-ngx.
+Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-Security-Tools-with-M-Paperless) for user-maintained documentation of how to configure security tools like Fail2ban with M-Paperless.